One of the questions I am frequently asked is "How do you make your

 resolution, and they do everything in a single layer.

 If you start out in a low resolution, then convert it to a high resolution, the best map will look terrible.
 Always map in a higher resolution then the highest you think you'll ever need.
 Hint: A high resolution map that doesn't look that good always looks better when you lower the resolution for final output.
 There is a trade-off however, and it is controlled by your hardware (CPU speed, harddrive size and speed, RAM memory space, and graphics card).
 The higher resolution you map at, the larger the file.
-At one point, my City of Greyhawk map (24 by 36 inches, at 450 dpi, and lots of layers) Photoshop saved file was over 170 MB!
+At one point back in 1999 when I was creating my City of Greyhawk map (24 by 36 inches, at 450 dpi, and lots of layers) thePhotoshop saved file was over 170 MB.
 No problem you say?
-When Photoshop opens that file for editing, it generates a temporary work file (called a "scratch" file) that exceeds seven gigabytes in size.
+When Photoshop opened that file for editing, it generated a temporary work file (called a "scratch" file) that exceeded seven gigabytes in size.
 Now do you see the problem?
 With my (at the time) 333 MHz Pentium 2, it took 26 minutes to open or save the file (not to mention running out of space on my harddrive so that the file could not even be opened).
 I had to upgrade my computer twice while working on that map.
-The Irongate map (my current big project) save file is already over 200 MB, and it has a long way to go yet.
-Fortunately my 2.6 Ghz Athlon (soon to be upgraded/replaced) is significantly faster then my old workhorse.
+The current file for my ongoing reworking of the City of Greyhawk is around 400 MB.
+Fortunately my current system is far more powerful than that old dinosaur.

 And, use lots of layers.
 Layers on layers.
 Then add more layers!